-- (a) it is seen by the ECB as best practice that non-mandatory ETCs are not used for the calculation of M, which corresponds to Article 162(2) of the CRR (this article aims to deal only with a non-contingent maturity); - (b) the ECB also considers it as compliant with Article 162(2) and (3) of the CRR to use mandatory ETCs for the calculation of M instead of the contractual maturity, because there cannot be any positive exposure after that date due to the provisions of Article 284(4) of the CRR. - 50.
-Internal analyses by the institutions should be able to justify, as the case may be, choices of values of M shorter than: - five business days for netting sets consisting only of SFTs; - ten business days for all other netting sets, including the derivative instruments listed in Annex II of the CRR.
+- (f) the provisions of paragraph (3) regarding the floor value for M should be used in the following way: when applying paragraph (2)(c) or (2)(d) for the purpose of estimating M for a given netting set, an institution should be allowed to use the floor value provided by paragraph (3) (one business day), if all paragraph (3) requirements are fulfilled. - 44.
+The CRR is silent on the transaction maturity that should be considered for both the calculation of the EEPE and the calculation of the M parameter in the case of open term repos or, in general, SFTs without an explicitly fixed maturity. - (a) If the institution has the right to terminate the transaction, in the ECB's view the transaction maturity should be set at the higher of: - (i) the contractually agreed first date on which the transaction can be terminated; - (ii) the applicable margin period of risk. - (b) If the institution does not have the right to terminate the transaction, the ECB considers that the transaction maturity should be given by the longest past lifetime of transactions with the same or comparable counterparties, subject to a five-year cap. - 45.
+For derivatives with ETCs: - (a) it is seen by the ECB as best practice that non-mandatory ETCs are not used for the calculation of EE as used in Article 284(4) and (6) of the CRR, and of M, as provided for in Article 162(2) of the CRR (this article aims to deal only with a non-contingent maturity); - (b) the ECB also considers it as compliant with Article 162(2) and (3) of the CRR to use mandatory ETCs for the calculation of EE and M instead of the contractual maturity, because there cannot be any positive exposure after that date due to the provisions of Article 284(4) of the CRR. - 46.
+Internal analyses by the institutions should be able to justify, as the case may be, choices of M values shorter than: - five business days for netting sets consisting only of SFTs; - ten business days for all other netting sets, including the derivative instruments listed in Annex II of the CRR.